bschulz81/hyperbolicfitdll/README.md

 // indices_of_used_points is a pointer to a vector which, if not NULL, will contain the indices i of the points in x [i] and y [i] that were used for the fit.

 // usedpoints_line_x and usedpoints_line_y are pointers to two vectors for the datatype double.
-If the pointers are not NULL, the vectors contain the points which are
+If the pointers are not NULL, the vectors contain the points which are used in the fit
-// used in the fit in a coordinate system where the hyperbola is a line.
+// in a coordinate system where the hyperbola is a line.
 One can plot them together with the line  given by Y=slope*(x-focpos)^2+intercept

 // indices_of_removedpoints is a pointer to a vector which, if not NULL, will contain the indices i of the points in x [i] and y [i] that were not used for the fit

 // removedpoints_line_x and removedpoints_line_y are pointers to two vectors.
 If the pointers are not NULL, the vectors contain the points which were not used in the fit
 // in the coordinate system where the hyperbola is a line.
 One can plot them together with the line  given by Y=slope*(x-focpos)^2+intercept

+// The algorithm works by first selecting combination of points and fitting them to a hyperbola.
+This initial hyperbola is then corrected with contributions from other points.
+A point outside a combination is added
+// if its error from the initial fit is deemed not to be an outlier based on various statistical methods.
+A new fitt with the added point is then made and the process is repeated with another initial combination of points.
+//
+// The initial combination is selected randomly if the binominal coefficient of the number of points over the number of outliers is larger than 20 over 10.
+Otherwise, the combinations are searched deterministically.
+//
 // stop_after_seconds is a parameter that stops the RANSAC after a given time in seconds has elapsed.
-// stop_after_numberofiterations_without_improvement is a parameter that lets the RANSAC stop after it has iterated by
+// stop_after_numberofiterations_without_improvement is a parameter that lets the RANSAC stop after it has iterated by stop_after_numberofiterations_without_improvement iterations
-// stop_after_numberofiterations_without_improvement iterations
 // without a further improvement of the error.
 Note that this parameter is not the iteration number, but it is the number of iterations without further improvement.
+//
+// The parameters stop_after_seconds and stop_after_numberofiterations_without_improvement are only used if the binominal coefficient of the number of points over the number of outliers is larger than 20 over 10.

 // backslash is a parameter that can contain the focuser backslash in steps.
 The best focus position is corrected with respect to this backslash.
-If you already have
+If you already have taken account of
-// taken account of the focuser backslash, for example by setting a suitable overshoor or a final_inwards_movement in APT or a different software or hardware
-// correction of the backslash, set this parameter to 0
+// the focuser backslash, for example by setting a suitable overshoor or a final_inwards_movement in APT or a different software or hardware correction of the backslash, set this parameter to 0

 // scale is a parameter of the type double that specifies the size of the interval of motor positions where the best focusposition is searched for.